dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 ---
-title: "Generating documentation in dbt Cloud"
+title: "Build and view your docs with dbt Cloud"
-id: "cloud-generating-documentation"
+id: "build-and-view-your-docs"
 description: "Automatically generate project documentation as you run jobs."
 ---